Earthquakes at Sea Ranch?!

 If you’ve spent time in California, especially along the coastal regions, then you most likely have felt it…EARTHQUAKE!

-Yes, indeed, it does!
-In fact this morning, January, 28,2021 there was a small rumble (magnitude 3.7) near Point Arena.
+On January, 28,2021 there was a small rumble (magnitude 3.7) near Point Arena.
 The United States Geological Survey detected the quake at 8:25 a.m. with an epicenter 30.7 miles southwest of Point Arena, California.
 With a magnitude of 3.7 and depth of 2.49 miles, this quake could be felt near the epicenter but no damage was reported.

-Not to Worry, Much
+Not to Worry!… Much😉

 The San Andreas Fault